SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 <p align="center">***</p>

 Rainbow Dash stepped out of her front door, closing it behind her.
-She took a few steps to the ledge of her houses landing, before falling off and spreading her wings.
+She took a few steps to the ledge of her house's landing, before falling off and spreading her wings.
 She flew towards Sugarcube Corner while grappling with her feelings for Fluttershy.

 *You've got to ask her out at some point.*